 The sensations of mix have been described in various ways, and not every singer will process them in the same way - but some descriptions come up often.

-Mix will feel as if the voice moves from traveling forward and straight out the mouth (in chest voice) to moving back behind the soft palate, vibrating more behind the eyes and nasal cavity.
+When you sing in mixed voice, will feel as if the voice moves from traveling forward and straight out the mouth (in chest voice) to moving back behind the soft palate, vibrating more behind the eyes and nasal cavity.